 How to Edit a Corner Radius

-Click on a rounded rectangle to adjust its corner radii in the Inspector.
+Click on a rounded rectangle to adjust its Corner Radius in the Inspector.

 You can choose between Round and Smooth corners, changing how the layer’s corners are drawn.
 Smooth corners have curvature continuity and allow you to create ‘squircles’, the shape used by Apple in their interfaces.

 Tip: When you’re in vector editing mode you can select an individual corner point to adjust an individual corner’s radius.

 How to Flip Shapes